 Portland Tulip Festival Operating Hours & Admission

-During the festival, the farm is open seven days a week (Fri – Sun, 8 am to 7 pm; Mon – Thu, 9 am to 6 pm).
+During the festival, the farm is normally open seven days a week.

-Admission prices vary, so check the website to see what makes sense for you.
-We paid $5 each.
+Admission prices vary, and during these COVID times it’s important to check the Wooden Shoe website to see the most up-to-date information and what makes sense for you.

-Nestled amongst the colorful blossoms is a popular place for photos.
+Nestled amongst the colorful blossoms is a great place for photos.
 You want a bright yellow background?
 They’ve got that.
 Pink?
 Check.
 Salmon?
 Yup.
 Pure white?
 Got that too.
 It’s an Instagrammer’s paradise.

 There were lots of little girls posing in their pretty Easter dresses, families, couples, dogs–all getting their pictures taken.

-There is quite a lot going on at the farm besides an array of tulips.
+There is quite a lot going on at the farm besides a colorful array of tulips.